mlogan914/sdtm-data-pipeline-aws/README.md

 # Automated SDTM Data Pipeline

 ## Overview

-This project presents a *minimally viable pipeline* for automating data processing and transformation in the pharmaceutical and medical device industries.
-The pipeline transforms raw clinical data from diverse sources—including EDC, EHR, laboratory systems, wearables, manual uploads (e.g., CSVs), and APIs—into CDISC SDTM-compliant datasets.
-By automating data processing, compliance validation, and output generation, the pipeline streamlines workflows and ensures high-quality, regulatory-compliant datasets for clinical trials.

 SDTM (Study Data Tabulation Model) is a standardized format developed by CDISC (Clinical Data Interchange Standards Consortium) for organizing and submitting clinical trial data to regulatory agencies such as the FDA and PMDA.
 It enhances consistency, traceability, and interoperability across studies.

+This project presents a *minimally viable pipeline* for automating SDTM-compliant data transformation in the pharmaceutical and medical device industries.
+The pipeline ingests raw clinical data from diverse sources—including Electronic Data Capture (EDC), laboratory systems, wearable devices, uploads, and APIs—and processs it into CDISC SDTM datasets.

 ---

 ## Architecture Diagram
-This pipeline is a fully serverless data processing framework built using AWS services to automate data transformation, integration, and validation for clinical trials, eliminating infrastructure management while optimizing performance.
+This pipeline is a fully serverless data processing framework built using AWS services to automate data transformation, integration, and validation for clinical trial data, eliminating infrastructure management while optimizing performance.
 ![diagram](architechture.png)

 ---